-Choose menu "Forwarding DMZ", and then you can view and configure DMZ host in the screen (shown in Figure 4-35).
-The DMZ host feature allows one local host to be exposed to the Internet for a special-purpose service such as Internet gaming or videoconferencing.
+Choose menu "Forwarding DMZ", and then you can view and configure DMZ host in the screen.The DMZ host feature allows one local host to be exposed to the Internet for a special-purpose service such as Internet gaming or videoconferencing.
 The Router forwards packets of all services to the DMZ host.
 Any PC whose port is being forwarded must have its DHCP client function disabled and should have a new static IP Address assigned to it because its IP Address may be changed when using the DHCP function.